SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-ruby.md

 @api_instance.create_msg_vpn(msg_vpn)
 ```

-When a new message-VPN management object is created on the Solace message router, a new `default` Client Username object will also be created automatically, associated with a new `default` Client Profile and a new `default` ACL Profile object.
+When a new message-VPN management object is created on the Solace Messaging system, a new `default` Client Username object will also be created automatically, associated with a new `default` Client Profile and a new `default` ACL Profile object.
 We will use these created default objects as a starting point for further configuration as they require fewer properties to modify.
 Alternatively, it is possible to create new non-default objects if a more complex structure is required.

 The `default` ACL Profile doesn’t define any access restrictions so there is no need to modify that.